Is Lovevery Worth It? An Honest Gym and Play Kits review

 Once he got a bit older and had more dexterity, I saw him look at the contrast ball hanging from the top and hit it with his hand.
 It was the first time I saw him do anything like that.
 He also rolled over for the first time on his play gym mat.

 Of course he would’ve had these firsts eventually, but I feel that the Lovevery play gym gave us the tools that we needed as new parents without much of a clue as to how to best help him through his development.
 It took out the guesswork for me.
+Plus, even after daily use for over a year by the time I sold it on Mercari, it still looked as good as when it was new.

 The Play Kits